louiemontes/louiemontes.github.io/README.md

 # tohWebsite
-my attempt at learning html, css, and maybe eventually some php.  please do not take serious its just for the lols
+My attempt at learning html, css, and maybe eventually some php.
+Please do not take serious, as it is just for the lols.

-parody of The Young Turks (tytnetwork.com)
+Parody of The Young Turks (tytnetwork.com).

 Check out something more legit like: cefns.nau.edu/~lm877/